silentTester/hotel-booking-journey/README.md

 - Should not allow to book if First name is missing.
 - Should not allow to book if Last name is missing.
 - Should not allow to book if price is missing.
-- Should not allow to book if invalid price is used.
+- Should not allow to book if price with invalid character, e.g. #999.

 # Happy Path Tests
 - Should allow to cancel/delete a booking.